marlucz/Monsterquest/README.md

 - Refactor to React,
 - components functionality,
 - styles checked on browsterstack and physical devices,
+- change Stateful Components into Functional Components with Hooks

 ## What I've learned

 - React!,
-- that state management and conditional rendering techniques,
+- state management and conditional rendering techniques,
 - git --amend ftw,
 - not to be afraid of changing technology that I already know for the purposes of learning new things